googleapis/google-cloud-java/gcloud-java-resourcemanager/README.md

 * Create new projects.
 * Update existing projects.
 * Delete projects.
-* Undelete, or recover, projects that you don't want to delete.
+* Undelete projects that you don't want to delete.

 Google Cloud Resource Manager is currently in beta and may occasionally make backwards incompatible changes.